mvanholsteijn/aws-sg-revoker/README.md

 	-g security-group-name to generate revokes for

  DESCRIPTION
        generates aws IP permissions revokes for every IP address not in the account or not in the whitelist.
 By default, 0.0.0.0/0 and all private IP address ranges are whitelisted.

 	The -l option shows all the IP addresses and attempts to do a DNS reverse lookup.

  	the commands are not executed automatically.
-You should do thise, by piping it to a shell:
+You should do this, by piping it to a shell:

 		$ aws-sg-revoker | tee revoked.log | bash